howest-mct/2023-2024-projectone-ctai-SathvikaAlla/Docs/Feedforward.md

 - Question 2: Do I need to include my whole project kit in my plan for a product?
 - Feedback 2: Not required, but you could do that.

+## Conversation 6 (Date: 11/06/2024)

+Lecturer: Marie Dewitte, Stijn Walcarius, Pieter Jan

+Tour Moment:

+Feedback:  Skin Image Recognition Works fine wth camera video: ok
+           Remark: if nothing is detected -> Can you clear the previous detection from your LCD? communication with the raspi OR show a working model on raspi: ok maker skills: not yet
+           toggl: ok FeedForward on the
+           Github: ok
+           video: no